-B. Affectors are illustrated using the example control flow graph in Fig. 1.a.
-Assume that the (predicted) program order follows the shaded basic blocks and we need to predict the branch in the basic block 7.
-The affector branches are all those branches that steer the control flow to the basic blocks that contain instructions that the branch, in basic block 7, has direct or indirect data dependence.
+Affectors: A dynamic branch, A, is an affector for a subsequent dynamic branch, B, if the outcome of A affects information (data) used by the subsequent branch B. Affectors are illustrated using the example control flow graph in Fig. 1.a.
+Assume that the (predicted) program order follows the shaded basic-blocks and we need to predict the branch in the basic-block 7.
+The affector branches are all those branches that steer the control flow to the basic-blocks that contain instructions that the branch, in basic-block 7, has direct or indirect data dependence.
+In our example, these correspond to the branches in basic-blocks BB0, BB2 and BB4.
 Effectively, the selected affector branches can be thought of as an encoding of the data flow graph leading to the branch to be predicted (this affector data flow graph is shown in Fig. 1.b).
 Predictors may benefit by learning affector correlations because when branches repeat with the same data flow graph they will likely go the same direction.
 Furthermore, affector correlations use a more concise branch history to capture the data flow graph leading to a branch and thus reduce learning time and table pressure for training a predictor.

-Affectees: A dynamic branch, A, is affectee of a subsequent dynamic branch, B, if A is testing the outcome of an instruction C that can trace a data dependence to an instruction D in the data flow graph leading to B.5 The direction of an affectee branch encodes, usually in a lossy manner, the value produced or yet to be produced by D. In the example in Fig. 1.a there are two affectees.
-One of the affectees is also an affector.
-In effect, affectees provide an encoding for values consumed or produced in the dataflow graph leading to the branch to be predicted.
-For example, the affectee branch in BB 4 tell us whether or not the value loaded from memory in BB2 is 1.
-The affectee data flow graph for the example in Fig. 1.a is shown in Fig. 1.c.
+Affectees: A dynamic branch, A, is affectee of a subsequent dynamic branch, B, if A is testing the outcome of an instruction C that can trace a data dependence to an instruction D in the data flow graph leading to B^{5} .
+The direction of an affectee branch encodes, in a precise or imprecise manner, the values produced or yet to be produced by D and of other instructions in the data dependence graph from branch B to instruction D.